jamesmoriarty/jamesmoriarty.github.io/content/post/solid-principle-examples.md

 > "Software entities ... should be open for extension, but closed for modification."

-This principle allows us to extend behaviors without changing existing entities.
-This can reduce coupling between components.
+In other words, new behavior should be added by writing new code that builds upon the existing code without modifying it.
+This can allow significant new behaviors without material refactoring.
 Take the following example behavior classes:

 ```ruby
 module Services